 Since graduating from Del Campo High School in 2013 I have continued to see the skills, experience, and passion that being a part of Kids Helping Kids inspired in me for business and impacting others.
 I have now graduated from Oregon State University with degrees in Management, Sustainability, and International Business where I was able to spend my international focus at Wien University of Economics and Business in Vienna, Austria.
 During my time at Oregon State I had the incredible opportunity to represent the college of business both in Nicaragua on a micro-financing program, as well as in Ethiopia and Uganda working with a partnering NGO on sustainable non-profit development, educational opportunities for children, and empowering women fighting obstetric fistula through the advancement of self-sustaining economic opportunities.
-I am now beginning my career with the Boeing Company in Seattle, Washington where I will be a Program Manager within the Boeing Global Services Fleet Care Program.
-As I am looking forward to my future I cannot help but pause and give thanks to Kid Helping Kids and the investment that was made in 17 year-old me.
+I have now had the opportunity to work in the Aerospace industry and now in the Technology industry at Amazon Web Services in Business Operations.
+As I am looking forward to my future I cannot help but pause and give thanks to Kid Helping Kids and the investment that was made in me at 17 years old.
 My life changed the minute I started working with the team that built this now thriving organization.
-The students that continue the sustainable impact that Kids Helping Kids is making just fills me with joy and energy to never stop being a changemaker!
+To see the sustainable impact that Kids Helping Kids is making fills me with joy and energizes me to never stop being a change maker!

 Since graduating from Del Campo in 2014 I have stepped away from the Business degree that I was pursuing at William Jessup University.
 I am now attending Northwest University and finishing my under grad in Leadership Studies in the spring of 2019, as well as receiving my certification to be a certified Pastor.
 Kids Helping Kids set a foundation in my life for serving and loving others.
 With the experience that this organization gave me as a 17 & 18 year old high school student I have been able to successfully run youth conferences, work with multi-million dollar corporations, and continue to work within the community as leader representing Christ.
 I currently work full time at Destiny Church in the youth department leading and mentoring Jr. High and High School students at 12 different schools in the Sacramento region.
 KHK changed my life 3 years ago when having the privilege of leading within the organization, today I have the the ability to have the same affect on someone else’s life every day.
 Without this organization I would not be the same person I am today!